rikvdkleij/intellij-haskell/README.md

 - In the `New Project` wizard select `Haskell module` and check `Haskell` in `Additional Libraries and Frameworks`;
 - In next page of wizard create `GHC SDK` by selecting path to GHC binaries, e.g. `/usr/local/bin`;
 - Select in `Project structure`/`Project settings`/`Modules` which folders to exclude (like `.stack-work` and `dist`) and which folders are `Source` and `Test` (normally `src` and `test`).
 - Use `Tools`/`Add Haskell package dependencies` to download all sources of dependencies.
 They will be added as source libraries to module.
-If you use Cabal 1.22 also test dependencies will be downloaded.
     This option gives you nice navigation features through libraries.
 Sources are downloaded to folder `ideaHaskellLib` inside root of project